Can I buy cannabis seeds online in South Africa?

-Marijuana plants can be male and female.
+Cannabis plants can be male and female.
 Unless you are trying to breed, male plants are generally unwanted.
 Female plants that flower are where most of the trichomes containing cannabinoids like THC are found.
-If you want to smoke the marijuana you grow (or if you want to use the plant to produce full spectrum cannabis oil) then you will only want to grow female plants.
+If you want to smoke the cannabis you grow (or if you want to use the plant to produce full spectrum cannabis oil) then you will only want to grow female plants.
 Feminized cannabis seeds are seeds that will only produce female plants.

 Modern-day feminized seeds are very stable.
-Feminized seeds will basically guarantee that you have beautiful female plants that you can harvest and enjoy without concerns that you might have a male or two sprouting amongst the females and ruining your harvest.
+Feminized seeds will basically guarantee that you have beautiful female plants that you can harvest and enjoy without concerns that you might have a male or two sprouting among the females and ruining your harvest.

 What can I expect to pay for seeds?

-The price that you pay for your cannabis seeds can vary on a range of factors, from breeder to strain, to rarity and even what seed bank you buy your seeds from.
+The price that you pay for your cannnabis seeds can vary on a range of factors, from breeder to strain, to rarity and even what seed bank you buy your seeds from.
 Depending on the above factors you can expect to pay anything from $5 (R60) to $530 (R6300) per seed.
 In some cases with some really rare strains, you can expect to pay even more.

 The good news is that you don’t have to spend upwards of $500 per seed to grow great marijuana.
 Even if you only spend $150 on a couple of seeds, you can grow and harvest real high-quality marijuana.
 Luckily for those of us not rolling in cash, some of the more well-established strain are very affordable and will still give you real bang for your buck.
 Just remember that you get what you pay for, so if the price for the strain seems so low it’s hard to believe you should probably proceed with caution.